-Parents have a legal obligation to ensure that their child receives their entitlement to their education.
-This is done by parents ensuring their child comes to school every day.
+Parents have a legal obligation to ensure their child receives their entitlement to their education.
+This is fulfilledby parents ensuring their child comes to school every day.

 Parents occasionally request the Head Teacher to authorise absences for family holidays.
 In line with Local and National Government guidance and due to unacceptably high levels of pupil absence in recent school years, the Governors and Head Teacher at Wexham Court Primary School have instructed that no holiday absence is authorised.
-School is closed for sufficient weeks each year for families to make arrangements to take holidays that do not impact upon their children’s education.
+School is closed for a sufficient amount of time each year for families to make arrangements to take holidays that do not impact upon their children’s education.

-Some requests for absence for very exceptional reasons may be authorised, but all parents making the request will be interviewed by a senior teacher, the Deputy Head or the Head Teacher.
-If you do take your child out of school during term time the present Fixed Penalty Notice fee is £120.00 per child per parent, but if paid within 21 days £60.00 per child per parent, which takes effect on the fifth day of absence.
+Some requests for absence for very exceptional reasons may be authorised, but all parents making the request will be interviewed by a senior teacher, an Assistant Head or the Head Teacher.
+If you do take your child out of school during term time, the present Fixed Penalty Notice fee is £120 per child per parent, but if paid within 21 days £60.00 per child per parent, which takes effect on the fifth day of absence.

 The schools Attendance Officer is Mrs L. Goddard, who can be reached on 01753 524 533.